 - Canvas API

 - Web Worker API

-In the next iterations of the application, I plan to expand the raga API, make the resource publicly available, and add an additional dataset comprised of traditional rhythmic structures called taals.
+In future iterations of the application, I plan to expand the raga API, make the resource publicly available, and add an additional dataset comprised of traditional rhythmic structures called taals.
 I will continue to evolve the app with more advanced synthesis techniques and refine the logic of the improvisation logic.
 It takes time to learn how to play music and this app just started.